JorgeCupi/case-studies/BancoPopularPuertoRico_-_PopularBot.md

 Our bot is now ready to start dialogs with the bank clients:
 - The 'root' dialog will grab the user's message and try to get an answer from QnA maker.
 - If QnA maker has an answer available (available meaning that has a predicted score of at least 80/100) it will be shown to the user. - Otherwise, Bot Builder's Action triggers will try to catch the phrase / keywords written by the user
-- Finally, it the keywords / phrase written by the user does not land on a bot dialog, the main dialog will display a 'I'm sorry, I couldn't catch you' message and will show the user the bot main menu:
+- Finally, if the keywords / phrase written by the user does not land on a bot dialog, the main dialog will display a 'I'm sorry, I couldn't catch you' message and will show the user the bot main menu:

 ```javascript
 bot.dialog('/',function(session){